What Is a Living Trust in Virginia?

 Avoid Probate

-One of the primary reasons people choose a living trust is to avoid probate.
+One of the primary reasons people choose a Living Trust is to avoid Probate.
 Probate is the court-supervised process of distributing a deceased person’s estate.
 It can be time-consuming, costly, and public.
-With a living trust, your assets pass directly to your beneficiaries without the need for probate, ensuring a quicker and more private transfer.
+With a Living Trust, your assets pass directly to your beneficiaries without needing Probate, ensuring a quicker and more private transfer.

 Maintain Control

-A living trust allows you to maintain control over your assets.
-You can specify exactly how and when your assets are distributed.
-This can be particularly useful if you have minor children or beneficiaries who are not yet capable of managing their inheritance responsibly.
+A Living Trust allows you to maintain control over your assets.
+You can specify exactly how and when to distribute your assets, which can be particularly useful if you have minor children or beneficiaries who cannot manage their inheritance responsibly.

 Plan for Incapacity